Deego88/Programming-for-Data-Analysis-Assignment/README.md

 Once the correct software has been installed, running either of the included programmes can be carried out as follows:

 1. Open a command prompt (cmd) or equivalent on your PC.
-The alternative "cmder" programme ([available here](https://cmder.net/)) is recommended.
 2. Navigate to the drive that the folder is on.
 3. Navigate to the correct folder.
-4. Run jupyter lab by typing the following at the command prompt (do not close the command prompt window throughout):
+4. Run jupyter notebook by typing the following at the command prompt (do not close the command prompt window throughout):
-> jupyter lab
+> jupyter notebook

 5. A window or tab should open in your default web browser (Mozilla Firefox and Google Chrome are recommended).
 If this does not happen, read the command prompt output.
-It should provide a URL which you can copy and paste into your web browser to access Jupyter Lab.
+It should provide a URL which you can copy and paste into your web browser to access Jupyter Notebook.
 6. Using the menu on the left side of the page, double click the jupyter notebook file:
 > Progamming-for-data-Analsys-Assignment.ipynb